-He is known internationally for his work on integrating game theory into water resources management models as well as his role in raising public awareness about water and environmental problems in his home country, Iran.
-He joined the United Nations University in 2021 as the Head of the Nexus Research Programme at UNU-FLORES and a Research Professor at the City University of New York’s Remote Sensing Earth Systems Institute (CUNY CREST).
+He is a Research Professor at the City University of New York’s Remote Sensing Earth Systems Institute (CUNY CREST).
+Professor Madani is known internationally for his work on integrating game theory into water resources management models as well as his role in raising public awareness about water and environmental problems in his home country, Iran.
+He joined the United Nations University in 2021 as the Head of the Nexus Research Programme at UNU-FLORES where he founded UNU's Resource Nexus AID (Analytics, Informatics and Data) Program.

 His work is focused on complex human-natural systems.
 He is an expert in developing and applying mathematical, economic and systems analysis models to complex problems involving water, energy, food, climate and environment to derive policy and governance insights.
 He has co-authored nearly 200 publications with his students and colleagues out of their work in North America, Europe, Africa, Asia and Middle East on issues such as water management, environmental policy, energy systems, food security, climate change impacts and adaptation, sustainable development, environmental security/diplomacy, and transboundary-conflicts and negotiations.